pestphp/docs/test-coverage.md

 ## Minimum Threshold Enforcement

 To ensure comprehensive testing and maintain code quality, it is crucial to set minimum threshold values for coverage results.
-In Pest, you can use the `--coverage` and `--min` options to define the minimum threshold values for coverage results.
+In Pest, you can use the `--coverage` and `--min` or `--exactly` options to define the minimum threshold values for coverage results.
 If the specified thresholds are not met, Pest will report a failure.

 ```bash
 ./vendor/bin/pest --coverage --min=90